AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Rights Management service, see the following Quick Starts:

-* “Quick Start (MTOM): Searching for events using the web service API”
+* “Quick Start (MTOM): Searching for events using the web service API"
-* “Quick Start (SwaRef): Searching for events using the web service API”
+* “Quick Start (SwaRef): Searching for events using the web service API"

 **See also**